Configuring Replication

 • Create Foreign Keys.
 If you select this checkbox, system will create the foreign keys in the target database according to relations between the replicated objects in the source CRM.
 This checkbox is enabled only if the Create Tables checkbox is selected.
 Note that Skyvia does not create foreign keys for many-to-many relations.

-When you create a replication package, Incremental Updates, Create Tables and Create Foreign Keys checkboxes are selected by default.
+When you create a replication, Incremental Updates, Create Tables and Create Foreign Keys checkboxes are selected by default.
 Clear them if needed.

 replication options